What's at stake?

 Students everywhere are creating their math stories, right now.

 Learning can be one of our lives' most fulfilling experiences.
 Or it can be downright dreadful.
-No matter what the subject, and no matter where in the world, students deserve a high quality learning program.
-They deserve to be engaged and inspired, to laugh along with goofy class jokes, and feel validated because they have the same question as someone else in the room.
-This is the mission: to offer students a gratifying math experience that teaches them everything they need to know at a high level.
+No matter where they live, students deserve a high quality learning program.
+They deserve to be engaged and inspired, to laugh along with goofy class jokes, and to feel validated because they have the same question as someone else in room.

 students need to learn math now, for their current coursework.
 But the